 Divorce solicitors - Further information

-Typically, it takes around five to six months but it can take longer if there are financial matters to be resolved.
+Typically, it takes around six to seven months but it can take longer if there are financial matters to be resolved.

 The Court deals with the financial aspects of the divorce separately from the divorce itself.
 If it is not possible to reach an agreement, a financial application can be lodged with the Court at the same time as the Petition.